 Atheists Attending Religious Ceremonies

-I answered a question on atheists attending religious ceremonies on Philosophy in Action Radio on 28 April 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on atheists attending religious ceremonies on 28 April 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it wrong for an atheist to refuse to attend a sibling's religious ceremony?
 I've decided not to attend the religious ceremony of my younger sister's upcoming Bat Mitzvah.
 I'm an atheist, and while I don't think attending would be immoral, I don't want to support any kind of religiosity or connection to religion.
 Other family members have criticized me for that decision, saying that I should support my sister and not pressure her into agreeing with my own views.
 Should I attend?
 If not, how should I handle the family dynamics?